Dates to Remember:

 Raffle Quilt Ticket Sale News:

 In support of CAQC we are once again selling tickets for our member-made raffle quilt.
 Our expectation this year is that every member buy a $20.00 packet of 10 tickets to be sold for $2.00 each.
 Raffle tickets hopefully will be available to sell at the March meeting.
 Please bring your $20.00 and plan to pick up a package of tickets then.
 Members can keep the tickets for themselves or sell those tickets to others.
 Members can pay for additional tickets if they'd like to sell more.
 Tickets will be available at every club meeting except the picnic until the show.
 All filled out subs or unsold tickets must be returned and accounted for per Minnesota lottery rules.
 Please bring them to club meetings or make arrangements to get them to a committee person.
 Minnesota rules to be aware of are: No one under the age of 18 is allowed to sell or buy a ticket, and all ticket sales must occur in Minnesota and be sold in person.
-Please read the complete listing of Minnesota lottery rules contained in the March Quilt Show newsletter.
+Please read the complete listing of Minnesota lottery rules contained in the March and April Quilt Show newsletters.

 In order to increase ticket sales and advertise for our upcoming show, CAQC tries to take the quilt to guilds and community events throughout the state prior to the show .
 A signup sheet will be available with opportunities for members to participate.
 Please sign up or let a committee member know if you are willing to take the raffle quilt on an outing or have an idea where we could take the quilt.